Moss stitch crochet baby blanket pattern

 How to make your blanket wider or longer

 Want to customize the size?
-It’s easy!
-To make your blanket wider, start with a longer foundation chain—just be sure to use an even number of chains.
-To make it longer, simply repeat the moss stitch row until you reach your desired length.
-This makes it super simple to create a baby blanket, lapghan, or even a full-size throw.
+It’s easy to adjust this blanket.
+To make it wider, start with a longer foundation chain using an even number of chains.
+To make it longer, repeat the moss stitch row until you reach your desired length.
+This makes it simple to create a baby blanket, lapghan, or full-size throw.

 Gauge